-- 6.1 The student will normally be invited to a formal meeting with the Dean/Head of School to discuss the cause(s) for concern.
+- 6.1 The student will normally be invited to a formal meeting with the Head of School to discuss the cause(s) for concern.
 A formal minute of the meeting will be taken. - 6.2 The student will be given at least 5 working days' notice of the date, time and place of the meeting and may be accompanied by a friend.
-The student will be
+The student will be provided with details of the cause(s) for concern prior to the meeting including a copy of the investigating officer's report. - 6.3 The Head of School may consult with and/or be accompanied by another member of the relevant profession at the meeting, in accordance with PSRB requirements and due diligence. - The outcomes available to the Head of School following a formal meeting are one or more of the following: - a. that there are no grounds for concern and the case should be dismissed;

-- provided with details of the cause(s) for concern prior to the meeting including a copy of the investigating officer's report. - 6.3 If required, the Dean/Head of School will consult with a member of the relevant profession in accordance with PSRB requirements and due diligence. - The outcomes available to the Dean/Head of School following a formal meeting are one or more of the following: - a. that there are no grounds for concern and the case should be dismissed; - b. that further investigation is necessary: - c. that the matter should be referred to be dealt with under another University procedure; - d. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause of concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course; - e. that the student be re-assessed in specified part(s) of the course, in consultation with the Chair of the Assessment Board; - f. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, reviewed by the Dean/Head of School after a given period; - g. that the student is required to withdraw from his/her studies for a specified period, in which case the student's return to study may be subject to a further satisfactory assessment and/or conditions; - h. that the matter should be referred to a Fitness to Practise Committee. - 6.5 The student will normally be notified verbally of the outcome and the associated reasons at the end of the formal meeting.
-Written notification of the decision and the associate reasons will be sent to the student within 5 working days of the meeting. - 6.6 The student may appeal against the outcome in line with section F of the Regulations for the Conduct of Students.
+- b. that further investigation is necessary; - c. that the matter should be referred to be dealt with under another University procedure; - d. that there is insufficient evidence to reach a finding that a student is unfit to practise, but that the cause of concern is sufficiently serious to warrant remedial action such as monitoring or supervision of the student for a defined period, and/or the issue of a written reprimand which will normally have effect for the duration of the course; - e. that the student be required to complete a reflective piece of work exploring the impact of their behaviour and the lessons learned; - f. that the student be re-assessed in specified part(s) of the course, in consultation with the Chair of the Assessment Board; - g. that the student be permitted to continue on the course, subject to conditions and/or an undertaking including (without limitation) a programme of rehabilitation or treatment, or observation/supervision, to be reviewed by the Head of School after a given period; - h. that the student is required to withdraw from their studies for a specified period, in which case the student's return to study may be subject to a further satisfactory assessment and/or conditions: - i. that the matter should be referred to a Fitness to Practise Committee. - 6.5 The student will normally be notified verbally of the outcome and the associated reasons at the end of the formal meeting.
+Written notification of the decision and the reasons will be sent to the student within 5 working days of the meeting. - The student may appeal against the outcome in line with the Appeals Procedure set out in the Regulations for the Conduct of Students.